LeeBowieIBM/IBMCloud-BreakGlass/README.md

 IBM Cloud Shutdown Script
 =========================

 This is a Python script that will shutdown all VSIs and BareMetal servers in an IBM Cloud account.
-An API Key with the appropriate permissions on the account is required
+An API Key with the appropriate permissions on the account is required.

 Currently supports:
 * Classic VSIs